 Observation is the key to feeding your angelfish successfully.
 When you feed angelfish, watch them for three to five minutes.
-Take note on how they react to specific food.
+Take note of how they react to a specific food.
 As they grow, their eating habits change.
 Their food requirements increase.

 Each angelfish is unique.
 However, following the standard in care3 is okay.
 However, don’t limit your angelfish to these standards.
 Give them treats from time to time.

 The natural habitat of angelfish is slow-moving in the tropical waters of South America and the Amazon River.
 Angelfish prefer dark areas with vegetation.
 They inhabit rivers, floodplains, and swamps.
 The water is slightly acidic.

 In selecting tank size, consider the number of angelfish and its size.
 Other factors include the regularity of changing the water, pH levels, temperature, species of the angelfish, and feeding practices.
 A general guideline is as follows

 - Nickel-sized fish – one angelfish/gallon

 - Quarter-sized fish – one angelfish per 2 gal

 - Dollar sized fish – one angelfish/3 gal